WSU-kduncan/ceg3120-Natrix1998/Project2/Discord-Bot/README.md

 In the bot's code, use "TOKEN = os.getenv('DISCORD_TOKEN')" to pull the token into the bot.<br>
 At the end of your python code, use "bot.run(TOKEN)" to interact with Discord's API and connect your bot to your server.
 ## Usage
+Type !help to get a list of all commands and they're descriptions.<br>
 Type !uncle to get a random quote from uncle Iroh.<br>
 Type !turmoil to get a random quote from prince Zuko.<br>
 ## Research
 To run the bot 24/7, you could host it on a virtual private server (VPS).<br>
-If you wanted to keep it local and always active, you could utilize a raspberry pi.
-Pi's can run Linux and Python pretty easily, and they do not use much power.
+If you wanted to keep it local and always active, you could utilize a raspberry pi. <br>
+Pi's can run Linux and Python easily, and they do not use much power.
+This would be a good method to use if you had concerns about security or intellectual property (or just a general aversion to the cloud).